open-sdg/open-sdg/docs/tutorials/create-pages.md

 This step is not required, if you would like to add a link to the new page in your main menu, here are the steps:

-1. In the root of your site repository on Github.com, (still in the `create-pages-tutorial` branch) click on `_config.yml`.
+1. In the root of your site repository on Github.com, make sure you are still in the `create-pages-tutorial` branch.
+If not, select it from the dropdown on the top left.
+1. Click on `_config.yml`.
 1. Click the pencil icon on the right to begin editing the file.
 1. Look for the `menu` section.
 1. Add an item at the bottom of the list, using the same syntax and indentation as the others: